effectfully-ou/sketches/has-lens-done-right/README.md

     }
 ```

-The reason why we're using monomorphic data is that the functional dependencies and the `SameModulo` approaches seem to work equally well for polymorphic data.
-I.e. even though the functional dependencies approach has its problems, the [`Control.Lens.Tuple`](https://hackage.haskell.org/package/lens-4.18.1/docs/Control-Lens-Tuple.html) use case seems to be a good fit for handling it with functional dependencies.
+The reason why we're using monomorphic data is that all the approaches seem to work equally well for polymorphic data.
+So even though the functional dependencies approach has its problems, the [`Control.Lens.Tuple`](https://hackage.haskell.org/package/lens-4.18.1/docs/Control-Lens-Tuple.html) use case seems to be a good fit for handling it with functional dependencies.

-I believe, the type families approach has troubles with polymorphic data w.r.t. type inference, but it's really such a bad approach that it has enough problems even without considering this particular edge case.

 Lens types (like `Lens`, `Lens'`, etc) and operators (like `(%~)`, `(.~)`, etc) are taken from the `microlens` package, i.e. they are fully compatible and interchangeable with the ones from `lens`.